-- 1. Central Operations staff will continue to support school-based leaders in fostering high quality teaching to improve numeracy knowledge and skills. - 2.
-Central Operations staff will facilitate/provide professional development for schoolbased staff in the areas of Collaborative Response, Differentiated Instruction, Differentiated Assessment (Assessment Literacy), Instructional Leadership, and effective teaching practices in numeracy. - 3.
+- 1. Central Operations staff will continue to support school-based leaders in fostering high quality teaching to improve numeracy knowledge and skills. - Central Operations staff will facilitate/provide professional development for schoolbased staff in the areas of Collaborative Response, Differentiated Instruction, Differentiated Assessment (Assessment Literacy), Instructional Leadership, and effective teaching practices in numeracy. - 3.
 Central Operations staff will work with school-based staff to develop professional development plans that align with the Division's numeracy goals. - 4.
-As part of the Division's Numeracy Assessment Framework (NAF), Central Operations staff will provide support to school-based staff to administer the EICS MA to Grades 1-7 and the MIPI to Grades 8-10 students in the first three weeks of the school year, the Grades 1-7 EICS MA by mid-March, and to analyze the results to inform teaching practices that best support numeracy learning. - 5.
-As part of the Division's NAF, Central Operations staff will provide support to schoolbased staff to administer the NCAT in Grades 1-9 classrooms throughout the school year, and to analyze the results to inform teaching practices that best support numeracy learning. - 6.
-As part of the Division's NAF, Central Operations staff will provide support to schoolbased staff for the implementation of the instruction and assessment schedule for Grades 1-9 mathematics. - 7.
+As part of the Division's Numeracy Assessment Framework (NAF), Central Operations staff will provide support to school-based staff to administer the EICS MA to Grades 5-10 in the first three weeks of the school year, and again by mid-March, and the PNSA to Grades K-4 students three times per year to analyze the results to inform teaching practices that best support numeracy learning. - 5.
+As part of the Division's NAF, Central Operations staff will provide support to school-based staff to administer the NCAT in Grades 5-9 classrooms throughout the school year, and to analyze the results to inform teaching practices that best support numeracy learning. - 6.
+As part of the Division's NAF, Central Operations staff will provide support to school-based staff for the implementation of the instruction and assessment schedule for Grades 1-9 mathematics. - 7.
 Central Operations staff will continue to support working committees of teachers to collaborate on instruction and assessment practices of core learner outcomes in Mathematics across grade levels. - 8.
 Central Operations staff will work with school-based leaders to respond to feedback provided by students and parents during meetings of the Board's Student Engagement Committees and the Council of School Councils about improving students' numeracy skills. - 9.
-Central Operations staff will support school-based staff in continually seeking opportunities to naturally weave Indigenous ways of knowing, cultures, histories and languages into the classroom and school.
+Central Operations staff will support school-based staff in continually seeking opportunities to naturally weave Indigenous ways of knowing, cultures, histories and languages into the classroom and school supporting the calls to action in Truth and Reconciliation.